tytydraco/yessleep/out/My_university_has_an_abandoned_building_thats_scrubbed_from_the_map.md

 There's a building at the edge of my University's campus that no one will acknowledge exists.
 I spent months trying to find out why.
 I still don't have a clean answer.

-For those who don’t know, I go to R- - - - University, a mid sized D3 state university in South Jersey.
+I go to R- - - - University, a mid sized D3 state university in South Jersey.
 I’m still a student there.
 If you also go there and you know what I'm talking about, you'll know why I'm not using my or the school’s full real name.

 I want to be upfront about something before I start: I don't have proof of most of what I'm about to write.
 What I have is a building that exists, an institutional silence around it that feels deliberately maintained, and a collection of secondhand accounts from people who have no reason to coordinate their stories.
 Whether you believe any of the rest of it is entirely up to you.